abouchard-cybersec/Presentation/README.md

 Only place in my area offering 4 certificates in cybersecurity (more than 40 specialized courses).
 Some schools do offer some courses or even a program (mostly non degree-granting) but not to the extent of what is offered at Poly.

-This is the most serious bachelor in cybersecurity in my area, some may touch the subject but this one IS the subject.
+This is the most serious bachelor for cybersecurity expertise in my area, some may touch the subject but this one IS the subject.

 ## CyberSecurity - Architecture and Management
 | Sigle | Name(fr)                                      | Name(en)                                     |